OmsinghThakur09/AI-Reasearch-Intelligence-agent/README.md

    ↓
 Cited Answer + Cleanup
 ```
-*The first five stages run inside a **LangGraph** state machine; the rest is orchestrated by the pipeline layer around it.*
+*The first six stages run inside a **LangGraph** state machine; the rest is orchestrated by the pipeline layer around it.*

 ## Key Features